Siddpawar9222/Obsidian-Vault/Devops/009-Kubernates/001-Why_Kubernetes.md

 ---

 ## 🔹 2.
-What Problems Kubernetes Solves?
+What Problems Kubernetes Solves ?

 Kubernetes (K8s) is like the **manager of all your containers**.
 It helps when you have too many containers to handle manually.